 Working as a Boston firefighter

-We hire people to become Boston firefighters based on a list give to us by the Commonwealth of Massachusetts.
+We hire people to become Boston firefighters based on a list given to us by the Commonwealth of Massachusetts.
 Every two years, Massachusetts gives a statewide general aptitude entrance test for firefighters at locations across the state.
 This test creates a hiring list for cities and towns, including Boston.

 City of Boston Qualifications

 You must be at least 19 years of age at the time of the application deadline.
 You also need to be younger than 32 at date of the exam.
+If you are a returning veteran, you can add on up to four years of active duty to extend the time you can take the test.
+The oldest you can be to take the test as a returning veteran is 35.

 You must be a resident of the City of Boston at least one year before the exam date to qualify for residency preference.
 Applicants who lived in the City of Boston for an entire twelve month period right before the date of the exam are placed on the eligible list for Boston ahead of non-residents.
+Returning Massachusetts veterans may establish residency if they live in Boston within 90 days of their discharge from service.

 To get appointed, you need to: